- Model Numbers

 Some set top boxes will disable or turn off the component output if the HDMI or DVI output is being used.
 Check to see how you have your Television connected to your set top box.
 You might need to disconnect the HDMI connector on your set top box when you want to record TV programs.

-In order for the audio pass through to operate, you need to configure the settings in the Showbiz application.
-In Showbiz, click on Capture.
-Make sure Source is Hauppauge Siena Video Capture.
-Then click the Audio input pulldown from the drop down menu ( RCA, HDMI ).
+In order for the audio pass through to operate, you need to configure the Audio settings in the Hauppauge Capture application.
+Click on the Capture tab.
+In the Audio input section, choose your audio source from the drop down menu ( RCA, HDMI ).
 Once configured, the HD PVR 2 will retain these settings.
 Note: the HD PVR 2 must be powered on for the pass through to operate.

 You can experiment with other settings, but in our experience, these are good for uploading to YouTube.